catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

-[ ] big feature: get the volume of the audio file and then compare against the rest or a norm [ ] medium feature: add DLCs into cache.psarc to speed up the game startup [ ] big feature [ ]For the tagging add the info to the Preview Image/Album Art [ ] save error log separately
+[ ] big feature: get the volume of the audio file and then compare against the rest or a norm [ ] medium feature: add DLCs into cache.psarc to speed up the game startup [ ] big feature [ ]For the tagging add the info to the Preview Image/Album Art [ ] make a custom song out of retail
-  [ ] save constantly not only at the end
-  [ ] smart dEbug OUTPUTING function...
-[ ] make a custom song out of retail
-[ ] remove commented out code
 [ ] if i delete a folder do i get a warning in the maintenance check ?
   [ ] check for json existance as well.
 Maybe
 [ ] increase the no of threads